 In this introductory finance course, students will learn the basic principles of economics and best practices for managing their own finances.
 Time will be spent exploring careers and professionalism, creating budgets, evaluating risks associated with credit and debt, and the importance of making smart financial decisions.
 An emphasis is made on incorporating modern technology through the use of online financial simulations.
+When combined with Independent Living with Personal Finance II (828), this course will fulfill the state required Personal Finance mandate.
 The revised curriculum places emphasis on the National Association of State Administrators of Family and Consumer Sciences (NASAFACS) for FCS Education, The Michigan Standards and Benchmarks for FCS Education, the National CTE Standards, and the Michigan Career Readiness Standards, and includes 21st Century learning for grades 6-12.